hiddenpeanuts/P-TR-The-Transcripts/README.md

 ## Structure & Use

+Use the search bar way up at the top of the screen to search.
+You may need to create a github account.

 The _Transcripts_ folder has the raw transcripts.
 Search through them there.

 The _Timestamps_ folder has .srt subtitle files.
 This is useful for finding when in an episode something was said.